alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 terminal every time they want to change something.
 You'll want admin sites that let you directly modify your database from a web interface.

-Django has a default admin site, and we found that was good enough.
+Django has a default admin site, and Puzzlehunt CMU's code comes with custom add-ons to this site.
+We found they covered 90% of our use cases.

-Some things we used this for were: fixing typos in team names, deleting duplicate teams created by people who registered twice, and modifying answer replies when a 3rd-party site our hunt relied on went down.
+Some things we did through the admin site were: fixing typos in team names, deleting duplicate teams created by people who registered twice, and modifying answer checker replies on-the-fly when a 3rd-party site our hunt relied on went down.
+We also had live-updating team progress pages and submission queues, taken from the CMU code, which we used with few changes.

-You'll also want pages that let you monitor the progress of the hunt.
-The Puzzlehunt CMU codebase had some custom admin sites for live-updating team progress and submissions queues, and we basically used those with a few minor changes.

 Unlock System
 ----------------------------------------------------------------------------

-Supporting the following should be good enough for a majority of use cases.

-* Puzzles that unlock at a certain time.
-* Puzzles that unlock if K of N input puzzles are solved.
-* The ability to unlock puzzles manually for a specific team, or for all teams.
+In an Australian style hunt, puzzles are unlocked at a fixed time each day, with hints releasing over time.
+In a Mystery Hunt style hunt, puzzles are unlocked based on previoiusly solved puzzles, potentially with time unlocks as well.

+Supporting both time unlocks and unlocks based on solving K out of N input puzzles is enough to cover both cases.
+You'll also want the ability to manually unlock puzzles, to help teams that need more help.

 Answer Submission and Replies